 I am really excited to spotlight the Grand Canyon as my Featured Travel Destination this month.
 It’s been a while since I wrote extensively about a national park, and the Grand Canyon is one of the seven natural wonders of the world, so it’s about time we give it some love.

 For years, about four million people visited the Canyon annually, but since 2015, those numbers have shot up.
 From 2017-2019, the number of visitors exceeded the 6 million mark!
-The 2021 visitor total is likely to exceed that mark when final numbers are reported.
+The 2023 visitor total will likely to exceed that mark, given that the number of park visitors keeps rising.

 Interesting and Fun Facts About the Grand Canyon